 1. Stone painting

-Working on stone painting projects and making crafts with painted stones is a great way to get creative, and, is a wonderful meditative art activity for children.
+Working on stone painting projects and making crafts with painted stones is a great way to get creative this summer, and, is a wonderful meditative art activity for children.

 Stone painting supplies: